marykdb/maryk/core/documentation/properties/types/embeddedValues.md

 ## Examples

-**Example of an Embedded Values property definition for use within a Model its PropertyDefinitions**
+**Example of an Embedded Values property definition for use within a Model**
 ```kotlin
 val address by embed(
     index = 1u,